Famiclone: Colombia

 In Colombia consoles named Creation, Super Creation, Nichi-man (manufactured by Micro Genius) and later on PolyStation were popular.
-Nintendo arrived in Colombia in early 1990s with help of ab compufax.
+Nintendo arrived in Colombia in the early 1990s with help of ab compufax.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Limited" (5%-10%).

 Also, a recent famiclone, and of the Nintendo Switch, is the Nanica Smitch.
 It has 800 NES games built in, and has removable controllers, but the controllers look like Joy-Con, but instead the thumbsticks are replaced with d-pads.
 It was also sold as the Game Magic.
 However, this famiclone is available just in Colombia.

 Czech Republic/Slovakia

 Most known clones sold in this country are Terminator 2, Bel Game, PolyStation, Pegasus IQ-502, Video Game-GT3300 and Micro Genius.
-Nintendo entered Czechoslovakian market in 1992 with Game Boy, and in the next year, after split into two countries, Nintendo released SNES and NES.
+Nintendo entered Czechoslovak market in 1992 with Game Boy, and in the next year, after split into two countries, Nintendo released SNES and NES.
 It is unknown if distributor took legal actions against famiclones resellers.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Moderate" (10%-25%).

 Denmark

-In the mid-90s, many Danish markets sold Mastergames Supercom SP-72, but as in other Western countries, Nintendo quickly tracked down the distributors, sued them, and won in 1996.
+In the mid-90s, many Danish markets sold Mastergames Super Com SP-72, but as in other Western countries, Nintendo quickly tracked down the distributors, sued them, and won in 1996.
 Most of the stock was destroyed by a bulldozer and the event was broadcast on TV as a warning to other pirates.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Limited" (5%-10%).